 Here are some more creative ways to use this Calabrian chili recipe:

-• Add a tablespoon or so to your pizza sauce to create a spicy pizza topping.
+- Add a tablespoon to your San Marzano pizza sauce to create a spicy pizza topping.

 Served a jar of this spread as part of an antipasto platter alongside olives, grilled zucchini, and Italian giardiniera.